ECC-BFMC/Documentation/source/data/embeddedplatform.rst

 Building
 --------

-After the modification or adition of any components, you have to rebuild the application.
-In order to do so, aditional software is required.
+After the modification or addition of any components, you have to rebuild the application.
+In order to do so, additional software is required.

 **Windows setup**